DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * `Ers` - *One parameter.* **Ers**tellt ("created").
 Indicates when the file to compress was originally created.
 The time is in UTC form, and is stored as a 64-bit integer containing the number of [.Net Framework "ticks" (defined as 100 nanoseconds) since 0001-01-01T00:00:00Z](https://msdn.microsoft.com/en-us/library/system.datetime.ticks.aspx), excluding leap seconds.
 The minimum value is 0 (or 0001-01-01T00:00:00Z), and the maximum value is 9999-12-31T23:59:59.9999999Z.
 * `Mod` - *One parameter.* **Mod**ified, or **Mod**ifiziert.
 Indicates when the file to compress was last modified.
 Same format as `Ers`.
 * `Kom` - *Between 2 and 257 parameters* **Kom**mentar ("comment").
 A textual comment.
 The first parameter is the number of remaining parameters, and a value of 0 means 256.
 The remaining parameters contain the UTF-8 text of the comment.
 All but the last parameter must contain 256 bytes.
 All told, the length of the comment must be less than or equal to 65536.
 Beyond that, the comment can be anything.
+* `SHA3` - *No parameters.* The **Checksum** uses [SHA-3/512](https://en.wikipedia.org/wiki/SHA-3) instead of SHA-512 in both encrypted and unencrypted forms, and the password key is derived from an SHA-3/512 HMAC instead of an SHA-1 HMAC.
+According to most recent security analysis, SHA-2 remains a perfectly cromulent hashing algorithm, and so SHA-3 is intended to be an alternative to SHA-2 for the time being, rather than a replacement.

 If a decoder encounters contradictory values (i.e. both `NC` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.